syncfusion-content/fileformat-docs/File-Formats/Presentation/Presentation-to-PDF.md

 {% endtabs %}

-You can download a complete working sample from [GitHub](https://github.com/SyncfusionExamples/PowerPoint-Examples/tree/master/PPTX-to-PDF-conversion/Add-custom-fallback-fonts).

 ### Modify the exiting fallback fonts

 The following code example demonstrates how user can modify or customize the existing fallback fonts using *FontNames* API while converting a PowerPoint presentation to PDF.